SasView/sasview/src/sas/sasgui/perspectives/corfunc/media/corfunc_help.rst

 Usage
 -----
-Upon sending data to the correlation function perspective, it will plot the data , as well as a red bar indicating the lower Q range (used for back-extrapolation), and 2 purple bars indicating the upper qrange (used for forwards-extrapolation) [figure 3].
+Upon sending data for correlation function analysis, it will be plotted,
+along with a red bar indicating the lower Q range (used for back-extrapolation), and 2 purple bars indicating the upper qrange (used for forward-extrapolation) [figure 3].
 These bars may be moved my clicking and dragging, or by entering the appropriate value in the Q range input boxes.

 .. figure:: tutorial1.png
    :align: center